Relevant legislation and authorities |

 The Taiwan Fair Trade Commission (“TFTC”) enforces the TFTA including the merger regulation contained therein.

 Generally speaking, decisions of the TFTC may be appealed to Taipei High Administrative Court.
-Decisions of the TFTC which involve intellectual property issues may be appealed to Taipei High Administrative Court or Intellectual Property Court.
-Decisions of Taipei High Administrative Court and the Intellectual Property Court may be appealed to the Supreme Administrative Court.
+Decisions of the TFTC which involve intellectual property issues may be appealed to Taipei High Administrative Court or Intellectual Property and Commercial Court.
+Decisions of Taipei High Administrative Court and the Intellectual Property and Commercial Court may be appealed to the Supreme Administrative Court.

 |